 Do you want to know a secret?

-First the writer, the apostle Paul, acknowledges that he has experienced times of plenty and times of need, but he has learned the secret of being content regardless of his external circumstances.
+First the writer, the apostle Paul, acknowledges that he has experienced times of plenty and times of need.
+Then he makes a startling statement, that he has learned the secret of being content regardless of his external circumstances.

-It is interesting that he states, firstly, that he has learnt the secret of contentment in times of plenty, of abundance – are you thinking surely that would be easy?
+It is interesting that he states, firstly, that he has learnt the secret of contentment in times of plenty, of abundance.
+Are you thinking, surely that would be easy?
 I know from my own experience, however, how easy it is when things are going well to start to assume that we have control of the situation.
-Pride can creep in, and we can start to think we are doing fine in our own strength and then start to neglect our relationship with God.
+Pride can creep in, and we can start to think we are doing fine in our own strength.
+Then, start to neglect our relationship with God.

 But how quickly things can change, sometimes almost overnight, this year, more than any, is an example of how fragile life is apart from God.

-And then Paul goes on to say that he has learnt the secret of contentment in times of hardship – those times of need when we are struggling to cope with life’s problems and difficulties.
+Then Paul goes on to say that he has learnt the secret of contentment in times of hardship.
+Those times of need when we are struggling to cope with life’s problems and difficulties.
 For some that is hard to understand, but often the trials of life draw us to God, we cling to him and depend on his every word.
 And that is part of the answer….

-In this season, I am learning the secret of contentment, making space, and taking time to hear God’s whisper to my spirit….do you want to learn to?
+In this season, I am learning the secret of contentment.
+I am making space, and taking time to hear God’s whisper to my spirit – do you want to learn to?